-BSB50120 Diploma of Business is delivered as a Year 12 subject, offered in Term 4 in Year 11 to eligible students.
-The program is delivered by AHSHS Teachers who are qualified to train and assess the program in partnership with Prestige Service Training.
+BSB50120 Diploma of Business is delivered by AHSHS Teachers who are qualified to train and assess the program in partnership with Prestige Service Training.
 Students successfully achieving all qualification requirements will be provided with the qualification and record of results.